Topological modular forms with level structure: decompositions and duality: Introduction

+The concrete numbers in these decompositions are based on a comparison of dimensions of spaces of modular forms.
+See \cite[Section 4 and Appendix C]{MeiDecMod} for the analogous algebraic story.
+See also \cite{M-O20} for an analogous, but more subtle splitting at the prime $3$. \end{example}

 A nice feature of the compactified moduli stacks $\MMb_1(n)$ is that they satisfy a form of Serre duality.
-This has applications for the Anderson duals $I_{\Z[\frac1n]}Tmf_1(n)$ of $Tmf_1(n)$.
+This has applications for the Anderson duals $I_{\Z[\tfrac1n]}\Tmf_1(n)$ of $\Tmf_1(n)$.
 The Anderson dual of a spectrum $X$ is defined so that one has a short exact sequence

 If $X$ is Anderson self-dual (up to suspension), then one obtains a convenient universal coefficient sequence for $X$ (see e.g.\ \cite{Kainen} or Section \ref{sec:AndersonDuality}).
-The following theorem was obtained with significant input from Viktoriya Ozornova. \begin{thm}The Anderson dual $I_{\Z[\frac1n]}Tmf_1(n)$ of $Tmf_1(n)$ is equivalent to a suspension of $Tmf_1(n)$ if and only if $1\leq n \leq 8$ or $n=11,14,15$ or $n=23$. \end{thm} The cases $n=1$ and $n=2$, of which the former is in some sense the most difficult, were already obtained by Stojanoska \cite{Sto12}.
-In Remark \ref{rem:AndersonC2} we will explain how to refine this result $C_2$-equivariantly. \\
+The following theorem was obtained with significant input from Viktoriya Ozornova. \begin{thm}The Anderson dual $I_{\Z[\tfrac1n]}\Tmf_1(n)$ of $\Tmf_1(n)$ is equivalent to a suspension of $\Tmf_1(n)$ if and only if $1\leq n \leq 8$ or $n=11,14,15$ or $n=23$. \end{thm} The cases $n=1$ and $n=2$, of which the former is in some sense the most difficult, were already obtained by Stojanoska \cite{Sto12}.
+In Remark \ref{rem:AndersonC2} we will explain how to refine this result $C_2$-equivariantly with respect to the $C_2$-action on $\Tmf_1(n)$ mentioned before.